Laxdip/Laxdip.github.io/README.md

 ---

-## 📄 License
+## License

 MIT — free to use, modify, and share.

 ---

-*"In every walk with nature, one receives far more than he seeks." — John Muir*
+*"In every walk with nature, one receives far more than he seeks :) " — John Muir*